Péter Perényi (1502–1548)

-Baron Péter Perényi (legényi báró Perényi Péter; 1502 – Wien, 2 March 1548) was a Hungarian aristocrat who held the office of voivode of Transylvania from 1526 to 1529.
+Baron Péter Perényi (legényi báró Perényi Péter; 1502 – 2 March 1548 in Vienna) was a Hungarian aristocrat who held the office of voivode of Transylvania from 1526 to 1529.
 He was an influential protector of Protestant preachers in the Kingdom of Hungary.

 Since 1541 he held the title of Prince of the Holy Roman Empire (Prince of Siklos) but never used this title publicly.